SajjadKhanYousafzai/Projects--Kaggle-/README.md

 ## Setup Instructions

-To run these projects locally (e.g., Jupyter notebooks or the Flask app for "Binary Prediction with a Rainfall"), follow these steps:
+To run these projects locally (e.g., Jupyter notebooks or the Flask app for "Binary Prediction with a Rainfall"), follow these stepss:

 ### 1. Clone the Repository: